(A) The following standards will be mandatory:

 (1) Each detention center shall have a written policy and procedure governing visitation.

 (2) Visitation dates, times and practices shall be in writing, and shall be made readily available to all children, parents, legal guardians, custodians and attorneys.

 (3) Each detention center shall have a written policy and procedure governing the handling of resident's mail.

 (4) Each detention center shall have a written policy and procedure that governs access to telephone communications.

-(5) A child must be informed of the right to telephone their parents and attorney immediately after being admitted.
+(5) A child must be informed of the right to telephone their parents and attorney during the intake process.